Saint Nino: St Nino in Iberia

-As soon as he finished his prayer, light appeared and the king hastily returned to his palace in Mtskheta.
-As a result of this miracle, the King of Iberia renounced idolatry under the teaching of St Nino and was baptized as the first Christian King of Iberia.
+As soon as he finished his prayer, light appeared, and the king hastily returned to his palace in Mtskheta.
+As a result of this miracle, the King of Iberia renounced idolatry under the teaching of Nino and was baptized as the first Christian King of Iberia.
 Soon, the whole of his household and the inhabitants of Mtskheta adopted Christianity.
-In 326 King Mirian made Christianity the state religion of his kingdom, making Iberia the second Christian state after Armenia.
+In 326, King Mirian made Christianity the state religion of his kingdom, the oldest Christian state after Armenia.

-After adopting Christianity, Mirian sent an ambassador to Byzantium, asking Emperor Constantine I to have a bishop and priests sent to Iberia.
+After adopting Christianity, Mirian sent an ambassador to Byzantium to ask Emperor Constantine I to have a bishop and priests sent to Iberia.
 Constantine, having learned of Iberia's conversion to Christianity, granted Mirian the new church land in Jerusalem and sent a delegation of bishops to the court of the Georgian King.
 Roman historian Tyrannius Rufinus in Historia Ecclesiastica writes about Mirian's request to Constantine: